 - maybe the data is no longer relevant,

 - reducing costs, etc.

-To make this possible Kerberos Storage comes with a configurable recycle deployment, which you can run next to your Kerberos Storage deployment.
+To make this possible Kerberos Vault comes with a configurable recycle deployment, which you can run next to your Kerberos Vault deployment.
 Learn more about recycling here.